 Wins: Kyle Hendricks (14)

-Don't miss our champion handicappers' free picks and expert MLB picks today.
-And if you enjoyed this St. Louis Cardinals - Chicago Cubs preview, be sure to drop by every day for our daily MLB projections and predictions.
+Don't miss our champion handicappers' free picks and expert baseball picks today.
+And if you enjoyed this Pittsburgh Pirates - Chicago Cubs prediction, be sure to drop by every day for our daily MLB picks, projections and previews.